charlesericwilson-portfolio/Echo_agent_proxyv4/README.md

 ## Current Status (April 11, 2026)

 **Traction so far:**
-- v1-v2: 184 unique cloners + 2 YouTube links
+- v1-v2: 235 unique cloners + 2 YouTube links
-- v3: 107 unique cloners
+- v3: 150 unique cloners
-- v4: 80 unique cloners + 16 YouTube referrals
+- v4: 151 unique cloners + 16 YouTube referrals
-- v5 (Rust hybrid): 123 unique cloners + 14 YouTube referrals (in 2 days)
+- v5 (Rust hybrid): 151 unique cloners + 14 YouTube referrals

-The entire portfolio has **42 unique cloners** across all repos.

 v4 (this Python proxy) is the version that got the most YouTube attention and stars.
-We are currently upgrading it to use tmux + cleaner output capture based on lessons learned from v5.
+We upgraded it to use tmux + cleaner output capture based on lessons learned from v5.

 ## What Currently Works
 - Creating and reusing named persistent sessions